Skip to main content

 git fetch

 • Branches are free.
-Use them liberally
+Use them for everything.

-• Pull before you push
+• Pull before you push.
+Always.

 Questions?
 Find me on X/Twitter.